fsbolero/Template/README.md

 This will create a project in a new folder named `your-app-name`.

+## Template options

+You can use the following options to customize the project being created:

+* `--server=true|false`:

+    If `true`, the solution includes a `Server` project, which is an ASP.NET Core server that hosts the application.

+    If `false`, the solution only contains the `Client` project that is compiled to WebAssembly.

+    The default is `server=true`.

 ## Using this template

 Visual Studio Code or Visual Studio is recommended to edit this project.